 Global Street Paper Summit: The annual summit event is the highlight of the street paper calendar, bringing the INSP network together to assess impact and social context; and exchange best practice and inspiration.
-The 2017 Summit in Manchester was the largest in INSP's history, attended by 127 delegates from 54 street papers from 28 countries.
+The 2018 Summit in Glasgow was attended by 83 delegates from 43 street papers from 26 countries.

-News Service: INSP's editorial service for INSP street papers is delivered through an online platform and email communication service.
+News Service: INSP's editorial service for INSP street papers is delivered through the online INSP Hub.
 Through the service, street papers can exchange their best content and access additional exclusive resources.
-In 2017, the service was moved to a new website (the INSP Hub), increasing its usability and accessibility.
+In 2018, INSP staff worked to increase the quality and accessibility of content and as a result member engagement in the service increased, with street papers publishing 2.5 million words over the course of the year.

 #VendorWeek: INSP's annual network-wide event which brings street papers together under a shared publicity campaign for maximum impact.
 The week-long event celebrates vendors and raises awareness of the INSP network.
-Member participation in the 2017 event was increased on the previous year.
-The event was marked in INSPs home city of Glasgow with the opening of a public street paper exhibition at Glasgow's Lighthouse venue.
+Both street paper participation and social media reach increased significantly in the 2018 event, compared to the previous year.

 INSP Awards: The annual street paper awards celebrate editorial quality, innovation and social impact.
-The 2017 INSP finalists and winners were selected by an expert external judging panel, and winners were announced at a ceremony and gala dinner during the Global Street Paper Summit in Manchester.
+The 2018 INSP finalists and winners were selected by an expert external judging panel, and winners were announced at a ceremony and gala dinner during the Global Street Paper Summit in Glasgow.

 Translation Service: The delivery of INSP's member services are supported by a translation service, comprising of a network of volunteer translators, with additional support from non-profit organisation Translators Without Borders.
-In 2017 INSP increased the capacity of the translation service and provided over 300 translations across 22 language combinations.
+In 2018 INSP increased the capacity of the translation service and provided over 300 translations across 22 language combinations.